jalium/cocatalyst/README.md

 This repository presents a selection of data from a masters thesis project which can be accessed [here](https://ruor.uottawa.ca/handle/10393/38450).

 ## HPLC Data
-High Performance Liquid Chromatography was used to generate the metabolic data presented in this repository.
-This repository houses the [raw data]() collected for this project.
+High Performance Liquid Chromatography was performed to generate metabolic data that corresponded with cocatalyst growth.
+This repository houses the [raw metabolic data]() that was collected for this project.

 ## R script
 The R script used to visualize the metabolic data is shown [here](https://github.com/jalium/cocatalyst/blob/master/metabolic.Rmd) with the respective outputs displayed [Rmarkdown](https://github.com/jalium/cocatalyst/blob/master/metabolic.md).